 |Spring Cooper1, Louise Bezzina2, Hayden Fletcher3|

-3University of Sydney, Sydney Medical School, Camperdown, Australia
+3University of Sydney, Sydney Medical School, Edward Ford Building A27, The University of Sydney, NSW 2006, Australia

-Objective: A development in the prevention of cervical cancer in women in Australia was the introduction of the HPV vaccine, which was made available to young women as part of a national school-based vaccination program in 2007.
+Objectives: A development in the prevention of cervical cancer in women in Australia was the introduction of the human papillomavirus (HPV) vaccine, which was made available to young women as part of a national school-based vaccination program in 2007.
 Despite this advancement, Pap screening is still required to provide optimal protection from cervical cancer.
-The current study aimed toexplore what young women know about HPV, HPV vaccination, and Pap screening guidelines.
-It further aimed to identify barriersand facilitators young women perceive to participating in screening, as well as factors influencing these perceptions.
+The current study aimed to explore what young women know about HPV, HPV vaccination, and Pap screening guidelines.
+It further aimed to identify barriers and facilitators young women perceive to participating in screening, as well as factors influencing these perceptions.

 Results: Key barriers and facilitators to pap screening were identified, as well as factors affecting the salience of these barriers and facilitators.

 Conclusions: Findings have implications for the development of interventions to increase screening adherence and reduce the incidence of cervical cancer in this population.

 Cite By, Google Scholar